-Challenge lifetime gifts
+Challenge lifetime gifts made before death

 Contact our team

-In the realm of lifetime gifts, complexities may emerge that necessitate expert advice.
+In the realm of lifetime gifts, complexities may emerge that require expert advice.
 These complexities could range from concerns about potential unequal treatment among beneficiaries to questions about the legality or fairness of a particular gift or loan arrangement.
 Our dedicated experts possess in-depth knowledge of the UK’s legal framework surrounding such matters, enabling us to provide comprehensive advice and strategies for addressing these challenges effectively.

 Whether it involves contesting the validity of a lifetime gift or loan or seeking equitable solutions through negotiation and mediation, we are committed to helping you navigate this intricate landscape with confidence and clarity.
 Your financial well-being and peace of mind are our top priorities as we work together to safeguard your interests.

-Scott Taylor
+Scott Taylor Edwards

-Scott Taylor
+Scott Taylor Edwards

-Partner | Private wealth disputes
+Partner | Private Wealth Disputes

 01483 464274